pay-rails/pay/docs/5_charges.md

 On failure, a `Pay::Error` will be raised with details about the payment failure.

-##### Paddle Charges
+##### Paddle Classic Charges

-Paddle requires an active subscription on the customer in order to create a one-time charge.
+Paddle Classic requires an active subscription on the customer in order to create a one-time charge.
 It also requires a `charge_name` for the charge.

 ```ruby
 @user.payment_processor.charge(1500, {charge_name: "Test"}) # $15.00 USD